-This paper introduces the Horizon Model (HM) of cosmology, designed to resolve the cosmological constant problem by equating the vacuum energy density to that of the observable universe.
-The model is founded on the primacy of quantum information, proposing that the first element of reality that emerges from the Big Bang singularity is a Planck sized qubit.
-HM conceptualizes the Big Bang singularity as the opening of a white hole, with the non-local vacuum as its interior with spacetime and matter/energy emerging from the event horizon.
-Utilizing the Schwarzschild solution and the Holographic Principle, the model calculates the number of vacuum qubits required to equalize the densities (Iq).
-This number is then compared with estimates of the observable universe's Shannon bits/entropy (S).
-With this information, HM can calculate the state of the vacuum as a function of S. Results are presented for two specific values of S: S=1 (t=0) and $S = 1.4610^{104}$ bits (t=now).
-The results at t=0 lead to a prediction of cosmic inflation to a size of $\sim 10^{-26}$ m.
-For t=now, HM predicts Hubble flow within $0.8\sigma$ of the Planck collaboration value and can resolve the Hubble tension.
-HM predictions of the vacuum pressure ( $\sim 10^{-10}$ Pa) are in good agreement with pressure measurements made on the lunar surface.
-HM suggests new directions for theoretical research.
-HM is closely aligned with current research being done by the emergent spacetime program, But research into how a nonlocal white hole with a quantized event horizon could be the source of local entropy, holds promise of leading directly to a quantum theory of gravity.
+This letter presents the Horizon Model (HM) of cosmology, designed to resolve the cosmological constant problem by equating the vacuum energy density with that of the observable universe.
+Grounded in quantum information theory, HM proposes the first element of reality emerging from the Big Bang singularity as a Planck-sized qubit.
+The model views the Big Bang as the opening of a white hole, with spacetime and matter/energy emerging from the event horizon.
+Using the Schwarzschild solution and the Holographic Principle, HM calculates the number of vacuum qubits needed to equalize densities, and compares this to published estimates of the observable universe's Shannon entropy (S).
+With this information, HM can calculate the state of the vacuum as a function of S. Results at S=1 (t=0) and $S = 1.4610^{104}$ bits (t=now) are presented.
+At t=0, the radius of the event horizon is predicted to be $\sim 10^{-26}$ m in excellent agreement with the ad-hoc requirement of the current cosmic inflation paradigm.
+At t=now, HM predicts Hubble flow within $0.8\sigma$ of the Planck collaboration measurement and can resolve the Hubble tension with a small adjustment of the vacuum energy density.
+HM predictions of the vacuum pressure ( $\sim 10^{-10}$ Pa) are in good agreement with pressure measurements made on the lunar surface by NASA and the Chinese space program.
+Aligned with current research for spacetime emerging from surfaces, HM suggests new theoretical directions, potentially leading to a quantum theory of gravity.